whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 * [Link to 10 interesting companies](https://gist.github.com/bheim6/ed3be7c390d1583c058745899e568434)

 I learned alot about branding myself in the tech industry but really took away alot of information and tips for communicating and presenting myself professionally on social media.
 I already use LinkedIn but will now use Twitter as well to network and communicate with others in the industry.
-I also wrote down tips for keeping GitHub "clean" and also buffing it up with thing slike a personal site and a professional picture.
+I also wrote down tips for keeping GitHub "clean" and also buffing it up with things like a personal site and a professional picture.

 #### Collaborative Communication with Allison